HARD FRUIT (detail)

 "Clay gate Permain" a nice firm very tasty eating apple similar to above

-Fred's preferred supplier "mailordertrees"
+My personal preferred supplier are "mailordertrees"

 This suplier provvides consistently high quality disease free trees 3-4 year old potted up tree and they tend to fruit within the first year after delivery- at least a year ahead of most other suppliers I have tried (this factor may be reflected in the slightly higher price) I think it's worth every penny!
 They will also offer trees on a wide variety of specified rootstocks.
 Specifically the M26 rootstock with a 3 metre height lmitation as preferred, in fact specified, by GY&GAA as maximum permitted growth height.